Club Atlético Vélez Sarsfield: The beginning of greatness

-The 1990s decade started with Vélez finishing third in the 1990 Apertura tournament.
+The 1990s started with Vélez finishing third in the 1990 Apertura tournament.
 In the last fixture of the championship, Vélez defeated River Plate 2–1 (goals from Ricardo Gareca and Esteban González) at the Monumental, thwarting River's chances of winning the title.
 Vélez goalkeeper, former Argentine international Ubaldo Fillol, saved a penalty kick during the game, and retired at the age of 41.
 The 1990–91 season also saw the team's striker Esteban González finish as league top scorer, with 18 goals.
 Subsequently, the club finished fourth in the 1991 Apertura and second in the 1992 Clausura.

 In December 1992, former striker Carlos Bianchi was appointed as the club's manager.
 Bianchi, who had been league champion and three times top scorer with the team, had no coaching experience in Argentine football.
 In his first tournament as manager (the 1993 Clausura), Vélez won the Argentine Primera División title after 25 years.
 The championship was defined in the penultimate fixture (8 June), when the team drew 1–1 with Estudiantes de La Plata (with goalkeeper José Luis Chilavert scoring his first goal in Vélez).
 The team played 19 games, winning 10, drawing 7 and losing 2, with 23 goals for and 7 against.
 Its most frequent line-up was: José Luis Chilavert, Héctor Almandoz, Roberto Trotta, Víctor Hugo Sotomayor, Raúl Cardozo, José Basualdo, Marcelo Gómez, Christian Bassedas, Walter Pico, José Oscar Flores, Omar Asad and Esteban González.
 Carlos Bianchi was the coach, and the roster was also formed by Mariano Armentano, Horacio Bidevich, Patricio Camps, Carlos Campagnucci, Juan Carlos Docabo, Cecilio Galeano, Claudio Husaín, Mauricio Pellegrino, Martín Posse, Leonardo Ramos, Fabián Vázquez and Sergio Zárate.
 On that year's Apertura, the team was runner-up, one point behind River Plate.
 Vélez played the last games of the tournament with substitutes, as they were already participating in the 1994 Copa Libertadores (the 1993 Apertura finished in February 1994).